 About Me

 Hello!
 Welcome to my small corner in the vast quilting world!
-I am a wife, mother, and quilter.
+I am a wife, mother, quilter, and jokingly say I am a school nurse in my spare time!

 I made my first quilt after the birth of my first son in 1997.
 I bought the Singer's Quilting Bible, a quilting mat/ruler/rotary cutter set, and a small amount of green and off-white fabric.
 I grew up knowing the basics of sewing and was always amazed by the skill of my aunt who was an accomplished seamstress.
 So much so, that she was the one who made my wedding dress.
 However, I found the quilting process much more fascinating from start to finish.